declanosullivan/the-marine-breeze-restaurant/README.md

 ## Overview

 * External user = restaurant patron
 * Site owner = restaurant manager

 ### External user’s goal:

-The user would like to book a table at the restaurant on a specific date and number of seats, while also know the start and finish time of the reservation.
+The user would like to book a table at the restaurant on a specific date and number of seats, for selected start and finish time.

-In additon booking a table, they would also like to cancel the reservation.
+In additon booking a table, they would also like to cancel the reservation if needed without having to call.

 ### Site owner's goal:

-The site owner would like the ability to take online bookings for their eatery, freeing up staffs time to focus on guests physically at restaurant.
+The site owner would like the ability to take online bookings for their eatery, freeing up staffs time to focus on guests physically at restaurant, instead of reservation admin.

+The site owner also wants tables to become free to book again if a reservation gets cancelled.

 ## UX